aamnah/notes/src/content/opencart/opencart_install_script.md

 ---
-title: Bash script to install LAMP and Opencart on a fresh Ubuntu server
+title: Bash script to install AMP and Opencart on a fresh Ubuntu server
 date: 2020-05-16
 status: draft
 ---